 With Fresh Relevance marketing rules, users can show specific web content or send a specific email to customers in the proximity of a given location.

-The new module takes this a step further.
+This module takes this a step further.
 Users can create marketing rules to target customers in the influence of a certain location, or within a custom region.

 Areas of influence can be defined using pre-made templates (e.g. town, county or country), proximity to a given location, or a custom-drawn map shape.